phpwalter/WinLux-Fusion/Fusion/PHP/php.md

 ### Download the Package

-Download the curretn version PHP [ZIP package.]https://windows.php.net/downloads/qa/)
+Download the current version PHP [ZIP package.]https://windows.php.net/downloads/qa/)

 Select the chip of your PC (x32 or x64 ) and the current version of PHP.